 Situated within a couple hours of Mt.
 Rogers, Smoky Mountain National Park, and Mount Mitchell, is the highest point of Kentucky - Black Mountain.

 Most of Kentucky does not reach high elevation, and the state is known much more for its caves than its mountains.
-However, Black Mountain is actually quite large, but underappreciated for its status as the highest mountain in Kentucky.
-So much so that coal mining is done on the upper reaches of the mountain, and a huge high voltage tower charges within 1/10 of a mile of its summit.
+Black Mountain is actually quite large, but underappreciated for its status as the highest mountain in Kentucky.
+So much so that coal mining was done for years on the upper reaches of the mountain, and a huge high voltage tower charges within 1/10 of a mile of its summit.
 A waiver used to be required to hike Black Mountain; to be signed and have on your person in case you ran into employees of the coal company.
 That has since changed.

 The summit itself is reached via an offshoot from a long and winding mountain road.
 The mountain is flanked by steep drop offs and rock walls.
-Since it is basically used for coal mining, the road (route 160) crosses some of the best scenery in the state, without so much as an overlook to take it all in.
-Recently, an overlook was built on the Virginia side, which will hopefully give visitors a good view of the mountain.
+Since the area has been used for coal mining, the road (route 160) crosses some of the best scenery in the state, without so much as an overlook to take it all in.
+An overlook was built on the Virginia side in recent years, which will hopefully give visitors a good view of the mountain.

 For most of the year you can take the road and drive near the summit, but in the winter, the road gets icy and it is better to walk the 1.5 miles, and 250' to the summit.